Nissan Vanette: First generation (C120; 1978–1988)

 In June 1980, the Coach version changed from the A14 to the larger (1,487 cc) A15 engine, offering 83 PS.
 There was also a luxurious SGL version of the Vanette Coach added, with an available sunroof and swivelling captain's chairs in the rear – both firsts for the segment in Japan.
 To indicate its luxurious nature, the SGL received double square headlights for a more modern appearance.
-In June 1981 the LD20 diesel engine was added, as was a 2-litre gasoline version (Z20) for the top-of-the-line SGX version.
+In June 1981, the LD20 diesel engine was added, as was a 2-litre gasoline version (Z20) for the top-of-the-line SGX version.

 In 1981, Nissan introduced a smaller passenger vehicle which had sliding passenger doors on both sides of the vehicle, with conventional front doors, called the Nissan Prairie, making the Vanette/Largo no longer the smallest cargo van offered.

 In October 1982, minor changes occurred (along with the introduction of the bigger "Largo").
 The dashboard was redesigned, while the base 'CT' model received front disc brakes, the optional air conditioning system was modernized, and an inexpensive 'FL' Coach version was added.
-In October 1983 a DX-A version was added, followed by modifications to the transmission carried out in August 1985.
-The next month, production of Van and Coach models ended as they were replaced by the C22 Vanette.
+In October 1983, a DX-A version was added, followed by modifications to the transmission carried out in August 1985.
+The following month, production of Van and Coach models ended as they were replaced by the C22 Vanette.
 The truck versions of the C120 Vanette remained in production (with light modifications carried out in August 1986) until September 1988.

+On February 3, 1986, Nissan and Daewoo signed an agreement where the latter would build the Vanette under a technical collaboration agreement.
+This was partly in response to the South Korean government's announcement that it would abolish restrictions on manufacturing certain vehicle types.
+On May 3, 1987, the first Daewoo Vanette would be sold in South Korea.

 Vanette Largo

 The Vanette Largo (GC120) was introduced in October 1982 and was a wider (by 90 mm, to stay just beneath the important Japanese 1,700 mm tax threshold) and somewhat longer version.
 This was then developed into a cargo version built in Spain (by Nissan Ibérica), called the Nissan/Datsun Vanette Cargo.
 This largely supplanted the smaller Vanette versions in European markets.
 Engines were the A15 and Z20 gasoline versions, accompanied by the diesel LD20 (also available turbocharged).
 The Spanish-built versions were originally intended to be built with a Spanish-made Perkins diesel motor but this did not materialize.
-There was a minibus 'Coach' version of the Largo as well, with a luxurious "Grand Saloon" version topping the range.
+There was a minibus "Coach" version of the Largo as well, with a luxurious "Grand Saloon" version topping the range.

 The Vanette Largo continued in production until a GC22 successor arrived, in May 1986.
-From this point the Vanette name was dropped and the Largo became a separate, more luxurious model in its own right.
+From this point, the Vanette name was dropped and the Largo became a separate, more luxurious model in its own right.
 In the Japanese market, the C120 vehicle was either marketed as the Datsun Vanette Largo or as a Nissan with the Cherry and Sunny prefixes.
 The Spanish C220 received a facelift and continued to be built into the 1990s, and was mostly sold in markets which hindered the import of Japanese-built vehicles.